-Jessica has lectured on campaign strategy and barriers for women’s political leadership.
-She has led candidate and leadership skills trainings for a wide variety of organizations and academic institutions, including: Johns Hopkins, American, Yale, Duke, Georgetown, UNC Wilmington, George Washington, Middleburg, Murray State, among other schools; Women’s Campaign Fund, the Women & Politics Institute, National Association of Women Business Owners, Women’s Congressional Staff Association, Women in Government Relations, Human Rights Campaign, Women’s Leadership & Mentoring Alliance (WLMA), American Association of Univeristy Women, Women’s Information Network, National Democratic Institute, the State Department, the National Council of Women’s Organizations, the League of Women Voters, Public Leadership Educational Network (PLEN), National Young Leadership Conference, American Medical Association PAC, and the Women’s Campaign School at Yale.
-She has also trained and lectured to international audiences from around the world.
-Most recently she traveled to Panama, Northern Ireland, the Republic of Ireland, Tajikistan, and Brussles to speak about women’s political empowerment.
+Jessica has lectured on campaign strategy and barriers for women’s leadership.
+She has led candidate and leadership skills trainings for a wide variety of organizations and academic institutions, including: Johns Hopkins, American, Yale, Duke, Dickenson College, Georgetown, UNC Wilmington, George Washington, Middleburg, Murray State, among other schools; Women’s Campaign Fund, The Women & Politics Institute, National Association of Women Business Owners, Women’s Congressional Staff Association, Women in Government Relations, Human Rights Campaign, Women’s Leadership & Mentoring Alliance (WLMA), American Association of University Women, Women’s Information Network, National Democratic Institute, the State Department, the National Council of Women’s Organizations, the League of Women Voters, Public Leadership Educational Network (PLEN), National Young Leadership Conference, American Medical Association PAC, She Should Run, and the Women’s Campaign School at Yale.
+Jessica has trained and lectured about women’s leadership and American politics in Panama, Northern Ireland, the Republic of Ireland, Tajikistan, Brussels, Rwanda, Lesotho, Czech Republic and Italy.

 Jessica completed a graduate program in Women, Policy and Political Leadership at the Women & Politics Institute at American University.
-In 2012, she completed an Executive Master’s in Leadership at the McDonough School of Business at Georgetown University.
-She has published research on gender differences in leadership style within Congress and has completed research on new trends in campaign messaging for women candidates.
-Jessica and her work has been profiled in numerous publications including: Roll Call, The Hill, NPR, ELLE, Glamour, Washington Post, Politico, Georgetown Business Magazine, Spike the Watercooler, Daily Muse, Sage publications and Forbes.com.
+She holds a Masters in Leadership from the McDonough School of Business at Georgetown University.
+She has published cutting edge research on gender differences in leadership style within Congress and has completed research on new trends in campaign messaging for women candidates.
+Jessica and her work have been profiled in numerous publications including: Roll Call, The Hill, NPR, ELLE, Glamour, National Journal, Washington Post, Politico, Georgetown Business Magazine, Marie Claire, Spike the Watercooler, The Muse, Sage publications and Forbes.com.

-Jessica was recently named a political top 50 Influencer by Campaigns & Elections magazine.
-She has been named a Rising Star by Politics magazine and was honored to receive the Young Woman of Achievement Award from Women’s Information Network.
-She previously served on Board of Directors for the National Council of Women’s Organizations and is currently a Leadership Team member for Political Parity.
-Jessica grew up in San Diego, California, and graduated from Pepperdine University.
-She has lived in Washington, DC, since 2003.
+Jessica was named a political top 50 Influencer by Campaigns & Elections magazine.
+Politics magazine named her a Rising Star and she was honored to receive the Young Woman of Achievement Award from Women’s Information Network.
+She previously served on Board of Directors for the National Council of Women’s Organizations and was a Leadership Team member for Political Parity.
+Jessica grew up in San Diego, California, and graduated with a Bachelor of Arts in Political Science from Pepperdine University.
+She has lived in Washington, DC since 2003.